forcedotcom/postman-salesforce-apis/install-with-web.md

 [Back to main page](README.md)

-# Installing via the Postman API Network with the Web UI
+# Installing with the Postman Web UI

 Consider this installation option if you can’t install the Postman desktop app.